browser-use/template-library/README.md

 1. Fork this repository
 2. Create a new branch for your template
 3. Add your template files and update `templates.json`
-4. Test locally using `test-env/test_templates.py`
-5. Submit a PR with:
+4. Submit a PR with:
    - Clear description of what the template does
    - Use case or problem it solves
    - Any special requirements or dependencies